carimura/gus/README.md

 ## Build

-Build the project with all dependencies:
+Build the project with all dependencies.

+NOTE: To run on your machine, you'll need to modify the maven configuration to either a) *not* sign the app, or b) use your cert (on a mac).

 ```bash
 mvn clean package